mcorreiacatarina/personal_website/_pages/climate-shelters.md

 [https://cri.it/oasi/](https://cri.it/oasi/)

-## towards a climate shelter research network
+## Towards a climate shelter research network

 A hybrid workshop, [_Towards a Cooling Centre Research Network_](https://www.unive.it/data/33113/1/113275), held on 26 March 2026 at Sala Partesotti, San Giobbe Economics Campus, Ca' Foscari University of Venice, and co-organised with Enrica De Cian under the Department of Economics, NICHE, CMCC and HEATSAFE.